FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 >
 > The [NgRx docs](https://ngrx.io/guide/store/why) do a fantastic job of explaining why you would want to use a library like NgRx to manage state.
 The linked page covers the older (but still relevant) NgRx Store, but the principles are still applicable to SignalStore.
 Note that SignalStore is more lightweight and does not follow the Redux pattern, making it a bit simpler to use.

 The base template uses SignalStore for the provided global auth store as well as the component-specific login flow store.
-We cover stores (and state management) in more detail in the [example apps](TODO).

 ## [`app`] Accessing Firebase services from the Angular app